-The Pietà is a famous statue by Michelangelo that depicts the Blessed Mother holding her son, Jesus, after He died on the cross.
-It is currently held at St. Peter’s Basilica in Vatican City.
+The Pietà is a famous statue by Michelangelo that depicts the Blessed Mother holding her Son, Jesus, after He died on the cross.
+It is currently on display at St. Peter’s Basilica in Vatican City.

 The Pietà’s display is a little unusual though.
 It is held in the first side chapel in St. Peter’s Basilica, but, unlike most other priceless works of art housed there, the statue is shielded by a wall of bulletproof glass.

 The Pietà wasn’t always protected by glass.
 It wasn’t until 1972, when the statue was brutally vandalized, that the Vatican had to impose additional protections for this sacred statue.

 On May 21, 1972, on the Feast of Pentecost, Australian geologist Laszlo Toth, who was living in Rome at the time, entered St. Peter’s Basilica gripping a geologist’s hammer.
 He approached the Pietà and jumped the altar railing in front of the statue.